When Piloting Your Business Doesn’t Mean Smooth Sailing

 Based on the reenactment and statements by people involved in the accident, the experts concluded that the captain of the powerboat simply did not see the sailboat.
 The captain of the sailboat saw the powerboat but knew that he had the “right of way” and the other boat needed to change course.
 By the time he realized he needed to take action, it was too late.

 In the distillery business, you might be asking yourself questions about staying on course.
-Should you shift gears to making hand sanitizer or would there be a problem if you’re not focusing on your primary product?
+Should you shift gears in some way or focus on your primary product?
 Does there feel like there’s a hole in the boat?
 Perhaps the numbers aren’t adding up and you need some help making sense of them.

 People often think of accountants as bookkeepers, the people who keep track of what comes in and goes out.
 But a good accountant should do a lot more than act as a historian of what your business already spent.
 They can help you be forward looking and “look out” for unforeseen obstacles that might be looming on the horizon.
 Perhaps you need someone like that on your team to ensure smooth sailing.